 - Avoidance of light touch, but actually seeking out deep touch

-- May show strong preference for certain types of clothing, will be bothered by clothing labels, shoes and many other things which other children don’t seem to notice
+- May show a strong preference for certain types of clothing and will be bothered by clothing labels, shoes, and many other things that other children don’t seem to notice

 - May avoid walking on surfaces like grass or a specific type of carpet

 Defensiveness in any or all of these sensory areas may lead to behavior of avoidance or acting out.
-Sensory defensiveness is misunderstood and, because it is not recognized as an official medical diagnosis, these children are often described as out of control — when in fact their brain is telling them their world is out of control and they’re merely reacting to that message!
+Sensory defensiveness is misunderstood, and because it is not recognized as an official medical diagnosis, these children are often described as out of control — when their brain tells them their world is out of control, they’re merely reacting to that message.

-Many published studies have confirmed the high percentage of autistic children who also have sensory difficulties and disorders.
-A study by Tomchek and Dunn (2007) found that 95% of the sample of children with autism spectrum disorder (ASD) showed some degree of sensory processing difficulty.
+Many published studies have confirmed the high percentage of autistic children with sensory difficulties and disorders.
+According to a study conducted by Tomchek and Dunn in 2007, 95% of the sample of children with autism spectrum disorder (ASD) showed some degree of sensory processing difficulty.

-In the DSM-5 (5th ed.;DSM-5, American Psychiatric Association, 2013) criteria for autism spectrum disorders, atypical sensory behaviors are listed as a possible symptom of restricted, repetitive patterns of behavior, interests or activities.
+In the DSM-5 criteria for autism spectrum disorders, atypical sensory behaviors are listed as a possible symptom of restricted, repetitive behavior, interests, or activities.

-Taking the odds into consideration, your austistic child is very likely to have sensory difficulties or sensitivities and this may well be sensory defensiveness.
-It is very important to keep this in mind, as the knowledge may prepare parents for situations that could potentially overwhelm their children with autism.
+Taking the odds into consideration, your autistic child is very likely to have sensory difficulties or sensitivities, and this may well be sensory defensiveness.
+It is very important to remember this, as the knowledge may prepare parents for situations that could potentially overwhelm their children with autism.

-A study by Spira and Kupietsky (2005) looked at oral defensiveness in children with dysfunctional sensory regulation.
-Principles discussed were applied to a dentist appointment.
-Going to the dentist is not a treat for many or any of us, but the details of the study gives an idea of just how traumatic it must be for a child with sensory defensiveness.
+A study by Spira and Kupietsky looked at oral defensiveness in children with dysfunctional sensory regulation.
+The principles discussed were applied to a dentist appointment.
+Going to the dentist is not a treat for many or any of us, but the details of the study give an idea of just how traumatic it must be for a child with sensory defensiveness.